SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Overview: The SpyHammer Attack

 The canary cell optimization is performed in two steps.
-First, the attacker enrolls canary cells for different temperatures.
-The enrollment stage is performed in parallel with \gls{ber} monitoring, and it associates particular canary cells to particular \gls{ber} values.
-For an accurate enrollment phase, the victim DRAM needs to go through different temperatures that change the \gls{ber}.
-The duration of the enrollment phase varies depending on the variability of the temperature in the victim DRAM module.
-Second, once the attacker identifies the canary cells for different temperatures, the attacker monitors canary cells to spy the temperature of the victim DRAM module.
+First, the attacker enrolls canary cells for different temperatures by associating vulnerable DRAM cells to a particular \gls{ber} value (i.e., to a particular temperature).
+For an accurate enrollment phase, the victim DRAM experiments should \agy{operate} at different temperatures, so the \gls{ber} and the vulnerable DRAM cells also change.
+For enrolling as many canary cells as possible, it is important that the victim DRAM module experiences all possible temperature variations in regular operational conditions.
+Depending on the particular system to monitor and the required accuracy of the attack, a complete and full enrollment process might take from a few hours to one year (e.g., the system might experience different temperatures at different seasons of the year).
+Second, after the canary cells are identified, the attacker can monitor these canary cells to spy \agy{on} the temperature of the victim DRAM module.

-\mechanism{} neither requires previous information about the victim DRAM module, nor the characterization of the victim DRAM module (see Section~\ref{sec:threatmodel1}) to spy on \emph{relative temperature changes} (see Section~\ref{sec:varianttwo} for a \mechanism{} attack on \emph{absolute temperatures}).
-However, to build an accurate model for temperature estimation, the attacker needs to characterize a DRAM module that is as similar as possible to the victim (e.g., same manufacturer and model).
-This means that the attacker needs to reverse engineer the manufacturer and model of the victim DRAM module remotely.
+{\bf Threat Model.} We assume an attacker with \agy{\emph{no}} prior knowledge or physical access to the victim DRAM module.
+Thus, the victim's software and hardware can not be characterized or modified by the attacker prior to the attack.
+With the goal of building models that correlate \gls{ber} with temperature, the attacker can purchase many DRAM modules from different manufacturers and has the infrastructure to control the DRAM temperature of those modules in a fine-grained manner.
+To build an accurate model, the attacker needs to characterize a DRAM module very similar to the victim module (e.g., \agy{the} same manufacturer and model), which requires knowing or reverse-engineering the manufacturer and model of the victim DRAM module remotely.